SausageTaste/VulkanPractice/README.md

 # Relevant contents

 Everything inside `./apps` is the relavant rendering engine code.
-There plenty of files.
+There are plenty of files.
-That's right.
 Vulkan requires lots of codes.

-There also shader codes in `./resouce/shader`.
+Shader codes are in `./resouce/shader` folder.
-You need LunarG SDK installed to compile glsl to spear-v yourself.
+You need LunarG SDK installed to compile glsl to Spear-v binaries yourself.
+They are included in the repository though.

 # What is presented?